WikiTeam/wikiteam/README.md

 pip install --force-reinstall dist/*.whl
 ```

-### 5. Manually build and install wikiteam3
+### 5. Manually build and install `MediaWiki Scraper`

-If you'd like to manually build and install `wikiteam3` from a cloned or downloaded copy of this repository, run the following commands from the downloaded base directory:
+If you'd like to manually build and install `MediaWiki Scraper` from a cloned or downloaded copy of this repository, run the following commands from the downloaded base directory:

 ```bash
 curl -sSL https://install.python-poetry.org | python3 -